UPDATE 2-British Airways owner IAG sees coronavirus having only marginal impact on global travel

 "The aviation industry is very robust.
 We may see some marginal impact," IAG CEO Willie Walsh told reporters in Doha at a CAPA aviation summit.
 British Airways has suspended flights between London Heathrow and Beijing and Shanghai, which Walsh said represented around 1% of the airline's capacity.

-There had been no impact on the group's other airlines, including Ireland's Aer Lingus and Spain's Iberia, as they do not fly to China.
-Walsh, who steps down in March, said he did not expect the virus to deter people from traveling.
+There had been no impact on the group's other airlines, including Ireland's Aer Lingus and Spain's Iberia.
+Walsh, who steps down in March, said he did not expect the virus to deter people from travelling.
 Asked if the industry was healthy enough to absorb a downturn in China's economy, he said: "without question" adding that airlines were more capable of responding to economic shocks than in the past.

-Qatar Airways, which owns a minority stake in IAG, has also canceled passenger flights to China, though its chief executive said that was because other countries had placed entry restrictions on those who had recently visited China.
-Akbar al-Baker said that it made it difficult to staff China flights because those staff would not be able to operate flights to some other countries for some time afterward.
+Qatar Airways, which owns a minority stake in IAG, has also cancelled passenger flights to China, though its chief executive said that was because other countries had placed entry restrictions on those who had recently visited China.
+Akbar al-Baker said that made it difficult to staff China flights because those staff would not be able to operate flights to some other countries for some time afterwards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)